Abbott government: Infrastructure

-On 15 April 2014, the Abbott government announced approval for a second Sydney airport at Badgerys Creek, 50 km west of Sydney's CBD, and to develop accompanying integrated infrastructure.
-The announcement of the A$2.5 billion project ended years of uncertainty over the site, which had been purchased by the Hawke Government.
+On 15 April 2014, the Abbott government announced approval for a Second Sydney Airport at Badgerys Creek, 50 km west of the Sydney central business district, and to develop accompanying integrated infrastructure.
+The announcement of the A$2.5 billion project ended years of uncertainty over the site, which had been purchased by the Hawke government.
 Abbott predicted that the project would create 60,000 new jobs for Western Sydney by the time the airport was fully operational.

 Science

 The first Abbott ministry divided responsibilities for science between the portfolios of Education, under Christopher Pyne, and Industry, under Ian McFarlane.
 This was reported as the first ministry since 1931 to be without a dedicated Minister for Science.
 This drew criticism from scientific organisations including the Australian Academy of Science.
 The December 2014 Cabinet reshuffle saw the title Science restored, under Ian McFarlane's Ministry of Industry and Science.

 In the 2014 Budget, Joe Hockey announced a commitment to build the $20 billion Medical Research Future Fund, to boost funding for medical research.
 However, the Budget was criticised for its $450 million reduction in funding for science agencies.